-Many aspects of company operations such as inducting new employees and developing employee connections can be done online.
+Financial Review – Many aspects of company operations such as inducting new employees and developing employee connections can be done online.
 But a growing number of tech companies are now keen to get back in front of customers physically and spend more time in the office.

-Westpac is the latest bank to upgrade its short-term home price targets, citing record low interest rates, ongoing regulator support and a steadying economy for its more positive outlook.
+The Urban Developer – Westpac is the latest bank to upgrade its short-term home price targets, citing record low interest rates, ongoing regulator support and a steadying economy for its more positive outlook.
 The bank says residential property prices are now expected to experience a 5 per cent correction through to late 2021 before a 15 per cent surge over the following two years.

-The CEO of the largest US bank said that he sees economic and social damage from a longer stretch of working-from-home.
+Bloomberg – The CEO of the largest US bank said that he sees economic and social damage from a longer stretch of working-from-home.
 Governments should be focused on cautiously reopening cities, learning from earlier mistakes made in hasty attempts.

-Why COVID-19 is driving demand for real-time data
+Why COVID-19 is Driving Demand for Real-Time Data

-The pandemic is pushing the real estate industry to gather and measure data as landlords, investors and governments look for tangible ways to track market performance.
+JLL – The pandemic is pushing the real estate industry to gather and measure data as landlords, investors and governments look for tangible ways to track market performance.
 The amount of data available to property professionals has risen steadily in recent years amid an increased adoption of technology, known in the industry as PropTech.

-Offices yield to warehouses as COVID-19 changes UK real estate
+Offices Yield to Warehouses as COVID-19 Changes UK Real Estate

-Driven by the pandemic-induced internet shopping spree, demand for warehouses climbed to a record 1.19 million sqm in the three months till June, with online retailers taking up nearly half of that space, CBRE said.
+The Business Times – Driven by the pandemic-induced internet shopping spree, demand for warehouses climbed to a record 1.19 million sqm in the three months till June, with online retailers taking up nearly half of that space, CBRE said.
 Amazon alone accounted for 36 per cent of the market in so-called big-box facilities in the first half of this year.

 Sign Up at RealVantage